 We’ve talked about how being sorry isn’t enough here.
-Underline that by realizing that you need to make active, proactive steps towards changing yourself and your outlook.
-Maybe you’re not an altogether terrible person, maybe you’re just human and you made a mistake, or several mistakes.
+Underline that by realizing that you need to make active, proactive steps toward changing yourself and your outlook.
+Maybe you’re not an altogether terrible person, maybe you’re just human and you made a mistake or several mistakes.
 Now you feel rotten about being a cheating husband or wife and you don’t want your relationship to be destroyed over it.
 So, what do you plan to do about it, other than feeling terrible?

 Ken, a user research expert, says, “I had a brief affair with someone, and never told my wife about it.
-But, for months afterwards, all I did was think about it and blame myself and feel bad.
+But, for months afterward, all I did was think about it and blame myself and feel bad.
 But that was it.
 I wasn’t doing anything about it other than wallow in shame, followed by self-pity, and constantly questioning, “Does the guilt of cheating ever go away?”
-As a result, my guilt transformed into resentment and anger towards my wife.
+As a result, my guilt transformed into resentment and anger toward my wife.
 Not only had I been a cheating husband, I was now also a truly terrible partner.
 To forgive yourself for drunk cheating and not telling, or any form of cheating is tough.”